 Acutonics® Sound Healing Certification Program

 The Acutonics® Certification program ensures that practitioners receive a high level of training in the integration of sound-based tools into a health care setting.
-The program addresses the diverse training needs of health professionals by providing a practical understanding of Integrative Medicine, Oriental Medicine, and Sound Healing.
+The program addresses the diverse training needs of health professionals by providing a practical understanding of Integrative Medicine, East Asian Medicine, and Sound Healing.
 Our students include acupuncturists, nurses, doctors, naturopaths, chiropractors, physical therapists, occupational therapists, psychotherapists, veterinarians, massage therapists, musicians and energy practitioners.
-Our unique curriculum is designed to expand the practitioner’s knowledge and competency in the basic principles of sound healing and Oriental medicine, while taking previous training into consideration.
+Our unique curriculum is designed to expand the practitioner’s knowledge and competency in the basic principles of sound healing and East Asian Medicine, while taking previous training into consideration.
 In addition, practitioners engage in a process of self-exploration and self-development to be models of health and healing.

 Tuning Fork Therapy Certification